 Instructions

-- Heat oil in a heavy bottomed pot, add cumin seeds.
-Once it crackles add minced ginger and garlic, hing, slit green chillies, and dried red chillies.
+- Heat 2 tablespoons oil in a heavy-bottomed pot, add cumin seeds.
+Once it crackles, add a pinch of hing, minced garlic, minced ginger, slit green chillies, and dried red chillies.

-- Add chopped onions, sauté until it turns translucent.
+- Add finely chopped onions, sauté until it turns a light golden brown.

-- Next, add chopped tomatoes, sauté until it turns mushy and you see oil oozing from the sides of the pot.
+- Next, add finely chopped tomatoes along with 1/2 teaspoon salt and sauté until it turns mushy and you see oil oozing from the sides.

-- Add chopped spinach, stir-fry until it wilts, about a minute.
+- Add chopped spinach, and stir-fry until it wilts, about 1 to 2 minutes.

 - Now, add the cooked dal, and give everything a good mix.